jolespin/metacoag-nal/README.md

 For detailed instructions on installation, usage and visualisation, please refer to the [documentation hosted at Read the Docs](https://metacoag.readthedocs.io/).

-**NEW:** MetaCoAG is now available on bioconda at [https://anaconda.org/bioconda/metacoag](https://anaconda.org/bioconda/metacoag) and on PyPI at [https://pypi.org/project/metacoag/](https://pypi.org/project/metacoag/).

 ## Dependencies
 MetaCoAG installation requires Python 3.7 or above.
 You will need the following python dependencies to run MetaCoAG and related support scripts.
 The latest tested versions of the dependencies are listed as well.